blinard-BIOINFO/NCBITaxonomy/README.md

 java -cp NCBITaxonomy.jar op.DBConnectionTest
 ```

-# Licence
+# License

-This code is distributed under the MIT Licence.
+This code is distributed under the MIT License.